sl-solution/DLMReader.jl/docs/src/man/read.md

 ### `multiple_obs`

-If it is set as `true`, the `filereader` function assumes there are more than one observation in each line of the input file.
+If it is set as `true`, the `filereader` function assumes there may be more than one observation in each line of the input file.

 **Default:** `false`